redcross/dcsops/SmokeTest.md

    * see your flex schedule
      * can edit it
    * go into schedule for a month, play with different options
-     * see shifts, county shifts
+     * see shifts, shift territory shifts
      * sign up for a schedule
        * then de*sign up for it